Some movies are made to touch our hearts and souls with an overabundance of sentiment. They make us come in touch with our humanity and empathy.

 Otherwise known as “acid on film“.
 This movie feels like one continuous trip, and with good reason.
-Noe’s use of bold, colorful neon lights, and first-person perspective can really mess up our perception (I mean, the camera blacks out momentarily when the protagonists blinks.
+Noe’s use of bold, colorful neon lights and first-person perspective can really mess up our perception (I mean, the camera blacks out momentarily when the protagonists blink.
 Can’t get any more first-person than that).

 6. Anything by Andrei Tarkovsky

 Literally, anything.
 “Solyaris”, “Stalker” and “The Mirror” are a very good start, and let’s not forget “Nostalghia“.
 Soviet cinema has always been special, but Tarkovsky is the pinnacle of thought-provoking and reflective film-making.